sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

 +----------------------------+---------------------------------------------------------+-------+

-.. dragndrop:: prepost_matching
+.. dragndrop:: q1_5_4
    :feedback: Try again.
    :match_1: System.out.println(score++);|||Print the value 5, then assign score the value 6.
    :match_2: System.out.println(score--);|||Print the value 5, then assign score the value 4.
    :match_3: System.out.println(++score);|||Assign score the value 6, then print the value 6.
    :match_4: System.out.println(--score);|||Assign score the value 4, then print the value 4.

-   Assume score=5.
+   Assume score=5 and each line of code is executed independent of the others.
 Match each line of code to the correct result.